emanuel-metzenthin/KELOS-on-Kafka/README.md

 KELOS uses a micro-clustering approach, where newly arriving data points are simply added to the nearest existing cluster if the distance is smaller than a certain threshold.
 Otherwise a new cluster with that point will be created.

-For the density kernel a few statistical properties of the clusters have to be stored.
+For the density kernel a few statistical properties of the clusters must be stored.
 These are the *cardinality*, *linear sum* of points per dimension and the *minimum* and *maximum* values per dimension.
 As these values have additive properties and the kernel is computed per dimension a sliding window semantic can be achieved in the following way:

 The whole window gets split into several sub-windows, so called panes, the size of the window step size.
 The cluster metrics then only have to be computed at each step for the new pane.
 The oldest pane can merely expire and the metrics of the panes in between are kept and merged with the new pane.
 Figure 2 shows this process.

 ![Figure 2: Sliding window semantics](./figures/sliding-window-semantic.png)
 *Figure 2: Sliding window semantics [4]*

 Kafka streams does not provide nested window functionality.
-To adapt this windowing technique we therefore set the window time our Kafka application to the pane size.
+To adapt this windowing technique, we therefore set the window time our Kafka application to the pane size.
 The clustering is then performed in two Processors (see Figure 3).
 The first (ClusteringProcessor) clusters the points in each new window pane and forwards the clusters and their metrics for that pane.
 The second (AggregationProcessor) then receives one message per window pane containing the current cluster metrics.
 For every new pane arriving it deletes the oldest and merges the last panes with the new one.
 The forwarded clusters are then the ones for the complete sliding window ending at the current timestamp.

 ![Figure 3: Data Abstractor](./figures/data-abstractor.png)
 *Figure 3: Data Abstractor*